lawrence-iviani/lisa/docs/install.md

 **At 20210119: no alsa conf files are copied.
 These must be copied manually accordingly to your Audio HAT.**
 See [Audio HATS](https://github.com/lawrence-iviani/lisa/blob/main/docs/embedded/audio_hat.md)

-## ROS

-This Apply only for LISA with a ROS extension.

 # Run